photography-mismasphotography-mismasphotography-mismasphotography-mismas

 Journey to the unknown

-At some point during my 4×4 voyage around the globe I have realized It wasn’t me who was planning the trip but life it self.
+During my 4×4 voyage around the globe, I realized that it wasn’t me who was planning the trip, but rather life itself.

-Always delivering more options and directions to choose from but generally I felt as I have lost the control over my navigation system.
+While I was consistently presented with more options and directions, I felt that I had lost control of my navigation system.

 All rights reserved by Mismas photography.

-My plan was to visit ex Yugoslavian countries headed down to Greece, make a stop in Istanbul and Cappadocia, continue the route to Mongolia and shipped the car to Australia.
+My plan was to visit ex-Yugoslav countries, head down to Greece, make a stop in Istanbul and Cappadocia, continue the route to Mongolia, and ship the car to Australia.

 All rights reserved by Mismas photography.

-Instead of surfing in Avstralia I ended up learning long exposure photography in Vancouver, chasing Aurora Borealis all around Canada and discovering ancient ruins around Yucatan and Central America.
+Instead of surfing in Australia, I ended up learning long exposure photography in Vancouver, chasing the Aurora Borealis all around Canada, and discovering ancient ruins in Yucatán and Central America.

 Not to mention swimming with dolphins and mantas in Hawaii

-with some extra flights to Bangkok to join my photo team and my photography tutor Mr. Gavin Gough as well as finally got an opportunity to meet the legendary Mr. William Albert Allard.
+With some extra flights to Bangkok to join my photo team and my photography tutor, Mr. Gavin Gough, as well as finally getting an opportunity to meet the legendary Mr. William Albert Allard.

 How could this happen?